1972–73 NHL season: Playoffs

 No teams in the playoffs swept their opponents, the last time this would happen until 1991, and no playoff series went to a decisive game, the last time this has happened to date.
-In addition, the Chicago Black Hawks reached the Stanley Cup Finals without a captain, the last time this would happen until 2014.
+In addition, the Chicago Black Hawks reached the Stanley Cup Final without a captain, the last time this would happen until 2014.

 Playoff bracket

 The top four teams in each division qualified for the playoffs.
 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 In the quarterfinals, the fourth seeded team in each division played against the division winner from their division.
 The other series matched the second and third place teams from the divisions.
 The semifinals were then inter-divisional matchups, with winner of each #1 vs. #4 series playing the winner of the #2 vs. #3 series in the other division.
-The winners of the semifinals then advanced to the Stanley Cup Finals.
+The winners of the semifinals then advanced to the Stanley Cup Final.